ethz-msrl/rosurgical/Readme.md

 3. **Set Up Port Forwarding**:
    - Navigate to the Port Forwarding section of your router's settings.
    - Create a new port forwarding entry.
 Enter the local IP address of your server and the port number used by `rosurgical`.
    - Specify the external port that will be used for accessing `rosurgical` over the internet.
-This can be the same as the internal port if it's available.

 4. **Use the Router's Public IP Address**: When setting up the client, use the router's public IP address as the `hostname` in the `rosurgical` configuration.
 This IP address can be found by searching "What is my IP" in a web browser, or through your router's settings page.

 5. **Launch `rosurgical`**:
     - Launch `rosurgical` normally
     - On the client machine (over the internet), ensure it's configured to connect to the router's public IP and the port you've forwarded.

 ### Internet without Access to Router Settings (e.g., University or Hospital Network)